AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/cdn.md

 ### CDN fallback

-In the unlikely event that a CDN build is broken or the CDN itself in inaccessible, an application can use the other CDN region as a fallback:
+In the unlikely event that a CDN build is broken or the CDN itself is inaccessible, an application can use the other CDN region as a fallback:

 ```html
 <script type="text/javascript" src="https://alcdn.msauth.net/lib/1.4.0/js/msal.js"></script>